 Scholarships and Assistantships

-Depending on the availability of funds, SPH awards several Dean’s Scholarships each academic year.
+CUNY SPH awards several Dean’s Scholarships to MPH students each academic year.
 Potential candidates for these scholarships are identified from our pool of admitted students.
 There is no formal application for these scholarships.
+Each scholarship awarded will be for the amount of $4,000.
+The scholarship will be distributed in two parts: $2,000 for the first semester and $2,000 for the second semester.

-– No additional application required– we will review based on completed SOPHAS applications for all MPH applicants for Fall 2017.
+No additional application required – we will review based on completed SOPHAS applications for all MPH applicants.

-– Undergraduate GPA of 3.5 or higher.
-Once accepted in the GA you must maintain a minimum of a 3.5 Graduate GPA.
-Candidates are also required to commit to enroll on a full time basis (12 credits or more) for one academic year
+Undergraduate GPA of 3.3 or higher.
+Once awarded a Dean’s Scholarship, you must maintain a minimum of a 3.5 Graduate GPA.
+Candidates are also required to commit to enroll for at least 6 credits per semester.

 SPH awards Graduate Fellowships to incoming DPH students each academic year.
 The Admissions Committee members identify potential candidates for Graduate Fellowships from our pool of admitted students, there is no formal application for the Fellowship.
 The Admissions Committee selects potential candidates based on excellent entering academic